Last updated: January 2024

 In the current question, there's no correct answer that you should choose as all the answers can interpret as positive or negative depending on the context.
 Our recommendation is to choose one of the positivly Motivating options.

-Our prep pack is designed to reflect the actual test accurately and includes dozens of practice tests covering all the different types of questions in the test.
+Our prep pack mimics the actual test and includes dozens of practice tests covering all the different types of questions in the test.
 With our practice, you can master the skills and knowledge needed to succeed in your assessment, reduce stress on test day, and increase your chances to success.